slior/race-game/memory-bank/progress.md

 *   **UI Layer**: The entire UI layer is now implemented.
 This includes the `PlayerView`, `HandView`, `LogView`, and `ControlsView`.
 A central `App` component manages state and orchestrates all UI rendering and interactions, including targeting logic for block cards.
 *   **UI Enhancements**: The UI has been improved to provide clearer state visibility.
 A "go" indicator now appears on a player's view when they can play progress cards.
 The layout has been updated to show the current player's hand directly beneath their player area, creating a more intuitive flow.
 *   **Rule Enforcement**: The game's core rules are now robustly enforced by a central `isCardPlayable` helper function and have been validated with an extensive test suite.
+*   **Configurable Player Count**: The game now supports a configurable player count (2-4 players).
+This can be set via a new UI input or by using the `playerCount` URL query parameter.

 ## What's Left to Build
 *   **Documentation**: User and developer guides.